speechbrain/speechbrain/docs/contributing.md

 a nice strategy to show (and validate) that you understand what the PR is really doing is to provide some affirmative comments on its strengths.

+## Releasing a new version

+Here are a few guidelines for when and how to release a new version.
+To begin with, as hinted in the "Continuous Integration" section, we would like to follow a pretty tight release schedule, known as "Continuous Deployment".
+For us, this means a new version should be released roughly once a week.

+As for how to name the released version, we try to follow semantic versioning for this.
+More details can be found at [semver.org](http://semver.org).
+As it applies to SpeechBrain, some examples of what this would likely mean:
+ * Changes to the Brain class or other core elements often warrant a major version bump (e.g. 1.5.3 -> 2.0.0)
+ * Added classes or features warrant a minor version bump.
+Most weekly updates should fall into this.
+ * Patch version bumps should happen only for bug fixes.

+When releasing a new version, there are only two user-initiated action that need to occur.
+First, the `develop` branch should be merged to the `main` branch.
+This means that the `main` branch now includes the latest changes to the repository.
+Second, the `main` branch should be tagged with the new version.
+This is done by navigating to the `Releases` page, drafting a new release, and publishing it.

+The published release should include a summary of changes from the prior version.
+We have created a GitHub action that is run when the `develop` branch is merged with the `main` branch that creates a draft release titled "Latest".
+This draft release should include commits since the previous release, but will require some editing to summarize or highlight important changes.

+Publishing a new release kicks off a series of automatic tools, listed below:

+ * The file `version.txt` gets updated with the version (excluding "v") named in the release.
+This update gets pushed to both `main` and `develop` branches.
+ * The `main` branch is checked out and used for building a python package.
+ * The built package is uploaded to PyPI and the release is published there.
+ * Read the Docs uses Webhooks to get notified when a new version is published.
+   Read the Docs then builds the documentation and publishes the new version.

+Maintainers of relevant accounts:
+ * Mirco Ravanelli maintains the GitHub and PyPI accounts
+ * Titouan Parcollet maintains the website at [speechbrain.github.io](speechbrain.github.io) as well as accounts at Read the Docs and Discourse